 What Social Hosts Can Do to Prevent a Liability Claim

 To avoid potential liability claims and encourage safe and responsible behavior, business establishments and social hosts can take steps to prevent their guests from causing drunk driving accidents.

 One solution is to simply not serve alcohol.
 If you’re hosting an event where you want to serve alcohol, however, you can hire an outside company with appropriate licensing to take responsibility.
 Providing free rides and housing for events can discourage guests from driving drunk and also help hosts defend against a liability claim because they could argue they had no reason to expect that the individual being served was likely to get behind the wheel anytime soon.

 Consultations Are Free at The Millar Law Firm

-If you have been injured by a drunk driver and want to learn more about your options for recovering compensation, you should speak to an experienced personal injury attorney as soon as possible.
+If you have been injured by a drunk driver and want to learn more about your options for recovering compensation, you should speak to our car accident lawyers as soon as possible.
 Call The Millar Law Firm today at (770) 400-0000 or contact us online to set up a free consultation with one of our attorneys.